ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat

 Bog Elfin’s sole host plant is Black Spruce (Picea mariana).
 The young larvae burrow into new growth pine needles and eat inside them, while older ones feed on the outside.
 Larvae are probably mature by June or July, and most of the year is spent in pupa form, in the leaf litter at the base of the trees.
 Adults nectar on leatherleaf, rhodora, blueberry, and pin cherry.
+In 2013, it was photographed in Ashburnham nectaring on purple chokeberry (Aronia melanocarpa) ( http://brucedegraaf.zenfolio.com/p49993981/e608d85bc ).

 Black Spruce-Tamarack bogs, relicts of the glacier era, are the primary habitat.
 But at least in Maine, it is not restricted to this habitat, and can be found in any forested areas with black spruce (Webster and deMaynadier 2005).
-The butterfly may often inhabit the most central, inaccessible parts of the bog, where there is some open water and only scattered stands of Black Spruce (Layberry 1998), but in Maine it is found in black spruce on the perimeter of bogs, and not in the wetter bogs where spruce is stunted (Webster and deMaynadier 2005).
-In the Tom Swamp bog in Petersham, the butterfly conveniently alights on a dirt road constructed through the bog, although one may have a long wait before it decides to show.
+The butterfly may inhabit the most central, inaccessible parts of the bog, where there is some open water and only scattered stands of Black Spruce (Layberry 1998), but in Maine it is found in black spruce on the perimeter of bogs, and not in the wetter bogs where spruce is stunted (Webster and deMaynadier 2005).
+In the Tom Swamp bog in Petersham, Massachusetts, the butterfly conveniently alights on a dirt road constructed through the bog, although one may have a long wait before it decides to show.

 Relative Abundance Today

 Bog Elfin was first found in Tom Swamp, Petersham, in 1996 by Dave Small and Rich Lent.
 A specimen was taken May 24, 1997 by D. L. Wagner of University of Connecticut; he and J. Boettner of UMass-Amherst confirmed the species identification.
 MBC sight records begin 6/1/1997, when a single individual was seen by J. Bowe and D. Wagner.
-Since then, a maximum of 1 to 3 individuals has been found per trip in most but not all years: 5/29/1999 (1), D. Small et al.; 5/20 and 5/30/2004 (1) T. Murray and T. Gagnon; 5/29-30/2006 (max 2) B. Benner, B. Spencer; 6/6-7/2007 (1) F. Model, R. Hamburger; 5/25-6/2008 (max 3) T. Gagnon et al., E. Nielsen; 5/25/2009 (1) T. Gagnon et al. It was not found in 1998, 2000, 2005 or 2010 despite searches.
-There were apparently no visits in 2001, 2002, or 2003.
-Photos of Bog Elfin taken on these trips to Tom Swamp are available at the Club website http://www.massbutterflies.org or http://www.naba.org/chapters/nabambc/construct-species-page.asp?sp=Callophrys-lanoraieensis
+Between 1 and 3 individuals were usually been found per trip 2004-2009 (Chart 28).
+(Chart 28 reflects two visits in 2008, with 3 seen one day and 2 the next, so probably the maximum seen was only 3, not 5 as shown.)
+Bog Elfin was not found at Tom Swamp in 1998, 2000, or 2005, and there were apparently no visits in 2001, 2002, or 2003.
+It was found again 2006-2009, but it is worrisome that it has not been found at this prime site in 2010, 2011, 2012, or 2013 despite several searches.
+Photos of Bog Elfin from earlier trips to Tom Swamp are available at the Club website http://www.massbutterflies.org or http://www.naba.org/chapters/nabambc/construct-species-page.asp?sp=Callophrys-lanoraieensis

 Chart 28: MBC Bog Elfin Sightings at Tom Swamp, Petersham, 1992-2009